Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure

 \subsection{Summary of Literature Position}

-Table~\ref{tab:literature_comparison} summarizes how different methodological approaches in the literature align with our matched filter perspective.
-The key observation is that papers explicitly studying informed institutional trading tend to normalize by market capitalization (or shares outstanding), while papers focused on liquidity and market impact tend to normalize by volume.
-Our contribution is to provide a theoretical foundation for this implicit pattern via the general matched filter principle: optimal normalization matches the scaling behaviour of the signal source---market capitalization for capacity-constrained traders, trading volume for participation-rate traders.
+Table~\ref{tab:literature_comparison} summarises how normalization approaches in the literature align with our matched filter perspective.
+The key observation is that papers studying informed institutional trading tend to normalize by market capitalization (or shares outstanding), while papers focused on liquidity and market impact normalize by volume.
+Our contribution provides a theoretical foundation for this implicit pattern via the general matched filter principle: optimal normalization matches the scaling behaviour of the signal source---market capitalization for capacity-constrained traders, trading volume for participation-rate traders.